vanyle/vapm/README.md

 # VAPM

-VAPM (vanyle's awesome project manager) is a project manager for windows and linux.
+VAPM (vanyle's awesome project manager) is a project manager for Windows and Linux.
 Get VAPM using the python installer provided or just grab the `.exe` located in bin if you are on windows.
 VAPM is designed to handle C++ and Web projects but can be used for anything.